ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 ^^^^^^^^^^^

 #.
 We never re-use previously vacated addresses, so there are no
-   distinct households which have had the same residential address at different times.
+   distinct households which have had the same physical address at different times.
    We hypothesize that this will present a relevant challenge for PRL methods in practice.